GreptimeTeam/docs/docs/getting-started/visualize-data.md

 Visualization plays a crucial role in effectively utilizing time series data.

-Greptime provides a simple [dashboard](https://github.com/GreptimeTeam/dashboard) to help users take advantage of GreptimeDB's various features.
+To help users leverage the various features of GreptimeDB, Greptime offers a simple [dashboard](https://github.com/GreptimeTeam/dashboard).

 The current version of the dashboard supports MySQL and Python queries, with support for PromQL coming soon.
 Please stay tuned for updates.